 Examiners: Candidates will be evaluated by examiners from the jurisdictions which comprise CRDTS.
-These examiners may be members of their state boards or may have been selected by their state boards to serve as examiners.
 All examiners are trained and calibrated to CRDTS exam criteria prior to each examination.
 In addition, there may be observers at CRDTS exams such as: faculty members from other schools, new CRDTS' examiners, or examiners from other states.
 Such observers are authorized to participate in calibration and monitor all portions of the examination; however, they do not assign grades or participate in the grading process.